COST GUIDES

 Our costs are ballpark averages - get a local tradesperson to quote now

-As with all home improvement projects, various factors can influence the final cost of a new bathtub being installed by a professional.
-We've included the costs of installing a new bathtub, as well as the key considerations for purchase and installation.
+However, as with all home improvement projects, various factors can influence the final cost of a new bathtub being installed by a bath fitter.

 Bathing has been ingrained into our culture ever since the Roman times.
 Naturally, the design, style and materials used have changed over time to reflect trends and modern plumbing.